outrera/free-game-art/foss-copyright-infringement-records.md

 Open source community, being socialist-minded, is known to react dismissively at cases of copyright infringement.
 FOSS people were going as far as calling me "asshole", "mentally derranged" and "troll" for bringing up these issues.
 I even got banned from opengameart.org, for bringing up the subject of OGA distributing stolen assets.

-Here is a quote of typical open source advocate, regarding art theft:
+Here are a few quotes of typical open source advocates, regarding art theft:

     Going back and reading your post history tells me you're mentally handicapped and probably can't help how stupid you are...
 Also, it's not theft, the creators